hriday29/scrybe-ai-frontend/README.md

 ## 🚀 About Scrybe AI

-In today's complex financial markets, traders face overwhelming data and noise when analyzing emerging growth opportunities. **Scrybe AI** brings institutional-grade discipline to the **Nifty Smallcap 250 universe** through systematic AI analysis and professional portfolio management.
+In today's complex financial markets, traders face overwhelming data and noise when analyzing emerging growth opportunities. **Scrybe AI** brings institutional-grade discipline to the **NSE universe** through systematic AI analysis and professional portfolio management.

-Every trading day, our platform analyzes **all 250 smallcap stocks** using advanced AI, ranking them with our proprietary **"Scrybe Score"** from -100 to +100.
+Every trading day, our platform analyzes **all NSE-listed stocks (~2000+)** using advanced AI, ranking them with our proprietary **"Scrybe Score"** from -100 to +100.
 An institutional Portfolio Manager then selects only the **top 10 highest-conviction trades** that pass strict risk controls:

 - ✅ Maximum 10 concurrent positions
 - ✅ 40% sector concentration limit